dbmi-bgm/granite/README.md

 *novoCaller* tag definition:

     ##INFO=<ID=novoCaller,Number=2,Type=Float,Description="Statistics from novoCaller.
 Format:'Post_prob|AF_unrel'">

+*note*: novoCaller model assumptions do not apply to unbalanced chromosomes (e.g. sex and mithocondrial chromosomes), therefore the model assigns `NA` as a placeholder for posterior probabilty.
+When filtering by posterior probabilty (`--ppthr`), `NA` is treated as 0.

 #### Examples
 Calls *de novo* variants.
 This will return the calls ranked and sorted by calculated posterior probabilty.